tangq123/ACG-GCL/README.md

 # ACG-GCL
-This version is old and the new one will be uploaded soon.
+This version is old.
+A new version in which we corrected the loss of the maximum step and achieved sub-graph training, will be uploaded soon.